PTLRepoHub/fraudspect-doc/docs/id-verification/full-onboarding/data.md

 ## Data Retrieval

 When the end user completes the enrolment you can request data and status of the enrolment.
-Request must contain basic auth header with API username and API password:

-`Authorization: 'Basic ' + Base64.encode(username + ':' + password)`

 Every request except Session List must contain sessionId in URL: `{sessionId}`.

-### Use cases
+#### Use cases

 **Use case** | **Description** | **Endpoint**
 --- | --- | ---